The Swedish Veterinary Association (Sveriges Veterinärförbund - SVF)

 Professional issues concerning the development of veterinary medicine are handled within the Committee for Veterinary Medicine, while employment issues and issues concerning practice management are handled within the Committee for Veterinary Employment issues and the Committee for Veterinary Business issues, respectively.

 The Committee for Veterinary Medicine has five sections: Horses, Laboratory animals, Production animals, Small animals and veterinary public health.
 Activities include the scientific programme in the yearly Veterinary Congress, initiating projects in current and important topics, and managing the national veterinary specialisation programmes.
 Many projects result in guidelines that support veterinarians in their daily work.
-Guidelines for the clinical use of antibiotics in the treatment of different animal species are available to all veterinarians as is the general policy on use of antibiotics.
+Guidelines for the clinical use of antibiotics in the treatment of livestock and horses are available to all veterinarians as is the general policy on use of antibiotics.

 Currently the regulation on veterinary specialisation is under review.
 Specialist programmes will be available in Diseases in dogs and cats, Diseases in horses, Diseases in cattle, Diseases in pigs, Disease of small ruminants and Veterinary public health.